HarrySnart/GrandslamProbabilities2025/README.md

-# GrandslamProbabilities2025
+# How Likely is a Grandslam in the 2025 Six Nations?
-This project shows an analysis estimating the probabilities of a six nations grandslam in 2025
+This project shows an analysis using Frequentist and Bayesian methods to estimate the probabilities of a Six Nations Grandslam in 2025.
+You can find the accompanying article on Medium.